 Key Features of Brush Roll Vacuums

-When choosing a brush roll vacuum, it's important to understand the key features that can impact its performance and usability.
-These include the brush roll design, suction power adjustment, self-cleaning brush roll, adaptability to different floor types, and removable brush roll and ease of replacement.
+When selecting a brush roll vacuum, the right features can make a big difference in both performance and daily usability.
+The most important ones include brush roll design, suction control, self-cleaning ability, floor adaptability, and ease of maintenance.

 Brush Roll Design